robinpipirs/Canbus-sniffer-arduino-client/README.md

 There are `106775` lines of messages in `can_data.txt`.
 They are sent with 3ms delay, This is to simulate a fast canbus network.
 Task is to improve java client with clever thread distrubution to speed things up.
 Reason for this is.
 When a crowded network is used the software isnt fast enough filtering while receiving.
 Which means we loose messages.

+## Added yet another can simulator:
+The `canbus_simulator_for_javaclient.ino` is used to simulate a car connected for software debugging, This examples repeats 10-15 different messages.
+This is for testing the java software.